 Centrally located near many of Berlin’s attractions, Grand Hostel Berlin consistently wins awards for its cleanliness and customer service.
 The rooms are stylish and comfortable, the bar is well stocked, and a delicious daily breakfast is available for a small fee.
 Kick back in affordable luxury in this homely historical hostel.

-Our Favorite Budget Hotel – Hotel AMANO Grand Central
+My Favorite Budget Hotel – Hotel AMANO Grand Central

 - Located in the heart of Berlin, just a few minutes walk from the main station